 Beginning in the late 1990s, the University enhanced its program to address deferred maintenance needs at its campuses.
 As a result, the University has made investments to repair and renovate facilities at its campuses from a combination of University sources, including bonds issued by UMBA, MDFA and direct Commonwealth support.
-Addressing deferred maintenance remains a priority within the University's 2015-2019 capital plan, which includes approximately \$1.1 billion for deferred maintenance projects.
+Addressing deferred maintenance remains a priority within the University's 2015-2019 capital plan.
+In 2015, the University hired Sightlines to conduct a Building Portfolio Solutions analysis in order to ensure that deferred maintenance was being consistently reported across all campuses and to develop a strategy for addressing deferred maintenance at the University.
+This analysis, now complete, will be the basis for recommending projects as part of the University capital planning process outlined in the University Trustee policy.